Happy Monday, librarians!

 For those of you already whitelisted we have a few recommendations for you listed below.
 And for those of you on the fence maybe one of these upcoming titles will entice you into signing up!

-If your account is already whitelisted for our titles, hit this link to access a list of all of our currently available e-galley downloads (if you’re not logged in the page will say "No titles met this criteria.").
+If your account is already whitelisted for our titles, hit this link to access a list of all of our currently available e-galley downloads (Make sure you're logged in and have selected titles you can "Download or Request" in the box on the upper left corner.
+Refine by publisher and choose "Macmillan."
+Otherwise, the page will say "No titles met this criteria.").

 Guys, it feels so good to see more and more librarians making the trip to join us for BookExpo.
 You guys make the bizarre and epic journey out to the Javits Center (in the humidity! and the rain! and in corporate casual!) totally worth our while.
 Thank you!